oracle-livelabs/security/database/baseline/intro/intro-priv-analysis.md

   ![DBSec LiveLabs Archi](./images/dbseclab-archi.png "DBSec LiveLabs Archi")

-It's composed of 5 VMs:
+It may be composed of as many as five VMs:
   - **DBSec-Lab VM** (mandatory for all workshops: Baseline and Advanced workshops)
   - **Audit Vault Server VM** (for Advanced workshop only)
   - **DB Firewall Server VM** (for Advanced workshop only)